Julián Speroni: Personal life

 Born in Buenos Aires, Argentina to working-class parents, Speroni said he spoke about positivity on his childhood.
 Growing up, he began playing football when he was eight years old and joined a school football club.
 He at one point almost quit playing football but his coach convinced him otherwise, as he enjoyed playing football.
 Speroni also revealed that he grew up watching Serie A football because of its popularity in the country and was a boyhood Boca Juniors supporter.
 Speroni also holds an Italian passport, for which he qualified through his grandfather.
 He is a Christian and also on the board of reference for Christian Solidarity Worldwide (CSW), an organisation working for religious freedom through advocacy and human rights.
 In addition to speaking Spanish, he speaks English.
 Speroni is married to his childhood sweetheart, Marina, an artist.
 Together, they have three children and all of them were born in England.

 Speroni owned a restaurant in Purley, south London that was named "Speroni's".
+He describes the restaurant as "mixture of Italian and Spanish", due to his background.
 The restaurant closed in October 2016 following "structural issues".
-He also took part in charity work during his playing career at Crystal Palace.
+Speroni also took part in charity work during his playing career at Crystal Palace.